jessfraz/blog/content/post/scripting-your-way-outta-hell.md

 argdo %s/jfrazelle/jessfraz/g | update
 ```

-The `| update` makes sure it saves the buffer after.
+The `| update` makes sure it saves the buffer when it's done editing.

-Ok after ~50 repos of this I am tired but it's fine.
+After ~50 repos of this I am tired but it's fine.
 It's all fine.
 Things are working again.

 Now I'm wondering who else I have broken...
 I search GitHub to see...